tal7aouy/setup-docker-laravel/README.md

-# Setup Docker with Laravel 9
+# Setup Docker For Laravel 9

+Setup docker for laravel projects in an easy way, clone the repo and put it in your own project.

 ### Usage

 Clone repository

 ```sh